 The cost of your pet insurance UK policy will be determined by a number of factors including your pet's age, its breed and your location (premiums tend to be more expensive in the south to cover the more expensive veterinary fees).
 Your pets current health will also play a role in determining your premium as will the excess associated with your policy.

 Most pet insurance providers allow you to reduce the cost of your policy by increasing the excess you will need to cover in the event of a claim and this can be a good option providing your pet is in good health and you set the excess at an affordable amount.

 However, a word of caution on this; some providers offer you the option of paying a ‘co-excess’.
-This involves paying out a certain percentage of any claim and while it can reduce premiums it tends to be worth avoiding as if your pet requires expensive treatment you’ll be left paying a large percentage of the bill, you will need to watch out for this when you make your pet insurance comparisons.
+This involves paying out a certain percentage of any claim and while it can reduce premiums it tends to become unaffordable if you actually need to claim: if your pet requires expensive treatment you’ll be left paying a large percentage of the bill, so watch out for this when you make your discount pet insurance comparisons.

 So, while there are a lot of options to consider, by comparing the different pet insurance policies and levels of cover available you should be able to find cheap pet insurance for dogs, cats, horses or any other animal you keep as a pet so that you can cover the cost of expert care for your pet when they need it most.